lsprr/luisparra.dev/README.md

 # Luis Parra's Personal Website

 Welcome to the repository for my personal website.
 This project is a unique, personal space designed and developed to showcase my work, views, and skills.
-This modern web application is built with TypeScript, Next.js, React, and SASS for a sleek design, providing an intuitive user experience and a responsive design.
+This modern web application is built with JavaScript, Vite.js, and SASS for a sleek design, providing an intuitive user experience and a responsive design.

 ![screenshot](./screenshot.png)